paretoman/votekit/tutorial/voteCasters.md

 ### Pairwise Tallies

 Pairwise tallies are indexed by a pair of candidates.
 The winning candidate is first and the losing candidate is second.
+This is another way to combine preferences.

+* ranking
-* pairwiseTallyFractions have the same lack of context as tallyFractions.
+  * pairwiseTallyFractions: This has the same lack of context as tallyFractions.
 Just a number from 0 to 1, indexed by a pair of candidates.
-* ranking
   * winsPairwise: The number of wins for the first of a pair of candidates.
   * winFractionPairwise: The fraction of wins for the first of a pair of candidates.